Nana could strike Belize as hurricane while Omar pulls away from East Coast

 On Wednesday, one could see via satellite as the system’s low-level center continuing to shuffle east, while the larger hulking thunderstorms remained detached from the center.
 That’s due to wind shear, or a change of wind speed and/or direction with height, that disrupts the vertical structure of tropical systems.

-Omar will continue passing harmlessly through the open Atlantic, remaining far from any land masses as it degenerates into a remnant low by late Thursday.
+Omar will continue passing harmlessly through the open Atlantic, remaining far from any landmasses as it degenerates into a remnant low by late Thursday.
 Eventually, it will become swept up in a broader area of disturbed weather.

 Areas to watch